Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Learning an Adaptive Forwarding Strategy

-To support generalizeability, the same routing strategy should be able to be used at different devices and in different mobile network scenarios.
-To do this, we use {\em relational features}, described in \S\ref{sec:features}, to represent the states and actions used by the DeepRL agent.
-Relational features, such as delay to destination, model the relationship between network devices, instead of a specific device.
-No prior work on routing that we have seen uses relational features except \cite{wowmom2021-relational} which focuses on designing features for stationary networks rather than the mobile networks we consider here.
-Using relational features, however, requires they be appropriately normalized, so that similar ranges of feature values in one network scenario have meaning in another network scenario.
-This requires careful design for mobile networks, see \S\ref{sec:feature-normalization}.
+Our goal is to be able to use the same learned forwarding strategy at different devices and in different mobile networks (e.g., dense or sparse networks with or without contemporaneous end-to-end paths) with unknown or unseen device mobility.
+To achieve this, we use {\em relational features} to represent the states and actions used by the DRL agent.
+Relational features, such as delay to destination, model the relationship between network devices instead of describing a specific device and so are not tied to a specific network topology.

-A mobile network's topology can change spatially and temporally due to device mobility and wireless interference.
-Features should model these changes so that the best action can be selected for a given state of the network.
-In \S\ref{sec:features}, we propose {\em path and context features} that incorporate historical information about the structure of the network graph.
-We use {\em neighborhood features} to model the spatial changes.

-Given bandwidth constraints in mobile networks, frequent exchange of features with devices multiple hops away is not feasible.
-Instead, exchange of primarily {\em local feature information} should occur when devices meet.
-This can lead to out-of-date information.
-In \S\ref{sec:feature-estimation}, we describe what local and non-local information devices exchange, and how devices keep track of the freshness of state information received from other devices.
-Through these exchanges, devices can build a more global view of the state of the network.
-Devices may also have {uncertainty} in their feature estimates when computing more complex features.
-In \S\ref{sec:path-features}, we use renewal theory \cite{kleinrock:qtheory} to {\em statistically model} this uncertainty and obtain improved delay estimates for our path features.

-\mysubsection{Mobile Features} In this section, we overview the five classes of relational features, {\em packet}, {\em device}, {\em path}, {\em neighborhood}, and {\em context}, that we propose, specifically tailored to model mobile networks.
-For each of these classes, we describe the features that are used by a packet $p$ to choose its next hop.
+We propose five classes of relational features specifically tailored to model mobile wireless networks.
+These classes give a general framework for organizing the features needed for forwarding packets in a mobile network.
+The features we propose for each class, however, are not exhaustive but rather only the specific features that our DRL agent uses in the simulation results in Section \ref{sec:simulation}; we expect many other features could be proposed for each class.
+We next describe the features we use, from the point of view of a packet $p$ when choosing its next hop.
 We assume that $p$'s destination is device $d$ and that $p$ is currently located at device $v$ which has neighbors $u \in Nbr(v)$.